Climate of Nigeria: Tropical monsoon climate (Am)

 Tropical monsoon climate can be found in south southern part of the nation.
-This climate generally has an estimated average annual rainfall of 2000mm which varies for both the coastal areas and the inland regions.
+This climate generally has an estimated average annual rainfall of 2000 mm which varies for both the coastal areas and the inland regions.
 During the dry season, regions with this climate have a monthly mean temperature ranging from 23 C during nighttime to 31 C at daytime.
 Port Harcourt, Delta and Bayelsa are examples of regions experiencing Tropical monsoon.
 The Am climate is found in the northern regions of Nigeria.
 It is characterized by a shorter wet season and a longer dry season compared to the Aw climate.
 The average annual rainfall ranges from 600 to 1,200 mm.
 The wet season usually lasts from May to September, while the dry season extends from October to April.